szymongrzybowski/python-csv-tutorial/README.md

 All the files were tested on Windows 10 and Python 3.8.1.

 Table of Contents:
-1. File reading:
+1. File reading: a) csv.reader, b) csv.DictReader, c)
-  a) csv.reader
-  b) csv.DictReader
-  c)
+2. File writing:
+3. Appending to file: